Keidan/HexViewer/specs/Manual Tests/Open file.md

    - **<ins>IMPORTANT:</ins> Repeat the operation with a file of {{ spec.sizes }}.**
 - A dialog box showing the loading progress is displayed.
 - The contents of the selected file are displayed.
+- If the file to be opened is empty, an edit icon will be available between the search icon and the dots icon.

 ## Menu
 - Open a file by clicking on the `Open...` menu in the contextual menu.